 Skip to content

-It’s normal for a man’s hairline to recede to some degree after adolescence, as losing hair is just a natural part of getting older.
+It’s normal for a man’s hairline to recede to some degree after adolescence as losing hair is just a natural part of getting older.
 It is important to discern whether this is due to a maturing hairline or one associated with hair loss.
-Part of my consultation and investigation will always involve assessing whether my patient’s hairline maturing or receding secondary to hair loss.
+Part of my consultation and investigation will always involve assessing whether my patient’s hairline is maturing or receding secondary to hair loss.

 Dr Roshan Vara, Director and Hair Transplant Surgeon